-- 90-day money back guarantee if you order 3 months’ worth.
+- 90-day money back guarantees if you order 3 months’ worth.

 - Testimonial page provided.

-- Money back guarantee only applies to 90-day supply orders of TestoFuel and the refund process is not customer friendly.
+- Money back guarantee only apply to 90-day supply orders of TestoFuel and the refund process is not customer friendly.

 - Very few online customer reviews that aren’t fake.